 The North Coast of NSW is abundant in lush farmlands and sustainable agriculture.
-So it’s no surprise that there’s plenty of farm-to-table dining spots offering fresh produce from local suppliers.
+So it’s no surprise that there’s plenty of farm to table restaurants offering fresh produce from local suppliers.

 Whether you’re just passing through, or are a seasoned local, there’s something truely magic about this unique region of Australia.
-We’ve rounded up 7 of the best farm to table dining spots worth a stop on your next trip up north.
+We’ve rounded up 7 of the best farm to table restaurants worth a stop on your next trip up north.